| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 Risks for Women

-of radon exposure on lung cancer risk in women might be different from that
+The risk model is based on epidemiologic studies of male miners.
+The effect of radon exposure on lung cancer risk in women might be different from that

 in men because of differing lung dosimetry or other factors related to gender.